 When D-List, celebrity, has-beens Andy Cohen and Rosie O’Donnell get together, most Americans don’t expect intellectual analysis and penetrating insight.
 But O’Donnell’s recent appearance on Bravo’s “Watch What Happens Live After Show” demonstrated a level of ignorance that is shocking even for the generally clueless denizens of Hollywood.

-Glomming onto a disturbing trend amongst politicians, pundits and entertainment personalities, O’Donnell made the astonishing assertion that there are “concentration camps” across the United States where migrant children are “separated from their families” and detained.
+Glomming onto a disturbing trend amongst politicians, pundits, and entertainment personalities, O’Donnell made the astonishing assertion that there are “concentration camps” across the United States where migrant children are “separated from their families” and detained.
 According to O’Donnell, “There are over 100,000 camps in nearly every state.
-There’s between 10,000 and 13,000 children, that could fill Radio City Music Hall twice.
-That’s how many children unaccompanied alone in these camps.”
+There are between 10,000 and 13,000 children, that could fill Radio City Music Hall twice.
+That’s how many children are unaccompanied alone in these camps.”

 - There are 50 states in the Union.
 That would mean that if Ranting Rosie is correct, there are 2,000 immigration “concentration camps” in each state.